rizveeredwan/Sequential-Pattern-Mining-Algorithms/SPADE/readme.txt

-//A C++ implementation of SPADE algorithm
+A C++ implementation of SPADE algorithm